alastairpatrick/nopy/README.md

 ## Gotchas

 Behind the scene, nopy uses python's [per user site-packages directory](https://www.python.org/dev/peps/pep-0370/) mechanism.
-Specifically, when python or pip are invoked indirectly by way of the nopy or npip wrappers, the `PYTHONUSERBASE` environment variable is modified to reference the python_modules directory contained in the node.js project, the one alongside `package.json`.
+Specifically, when python or pip are invoked indirectly by way of the nopy or npip wrappers, the `PYTHONUSERBASE` environment variable is modified to reference the python_modules directory contained in the node.js project, the one alongside package.json.
 This tells python to look there for python modules.
 Additionally, pip is invoked with the `--user` option, which causes it to install packages in python_modules.

 This is what we want.
 One caveat though is, because python's per user site-packages directory has been overridden, any other such directory, perhaps one residing in the user's home directory, will no longer be visible to python.
 If the goal is to isolate the project's python dependencies within the project, in some ways this is a feature.
 It's definitely a potential gotcha, though!

+Similarly, when a python program is invoked, its PYTHONPATH environment variable is modified to point to the project directory, the one containing package.json.
+In order to isolate the project's python dependencies, any previous value of PYTHONPATH is overridden.
+This allws modules to be imported relative to the project directory itself, not just from python packages that have been installed python_modules.

 ## TODO